 It will give you a hint in which direction you should develop your product.
 The features you think are important might be completely irrelevant to your customers.

-4. Organise focus groups and survey
+4. Organise focus groups and surveys

 That’s a bit tricky point.
 First of all, focus groups are quite expensive to organise.
 Surveys, on the other hand, are time-consuming for its users.